Approver(s):

 If a spill occurs, the operator uses the spill kit and absorbent material to contain and clean up the spill.
 This contaminated material is then sent to the Grounds/Automotive division for disposal.
 All personnel responsible for refueling of generators are trained on SPCC.

 Each generator consists of a double-lined fuel tank to serve as containment in case of rupture.
-Refer to the SPCC plan for spill control actions and periodic inspection and Preventive Maintenance schedule.
+Refer to the SPCC plan for spill control actions, periodic inspection, and Preventive Maintenance schedule.

 Responsibilities

-Facilities Director or authorized delegate is responsible for spill control during the refueling of emergency generators.
+The Director of Facilities or authorized delegate is responsible for spill control during the refueling of emergency generators.

 Training

-All personnel responsible for refueling of the emergency generators shall be trained on this procedure and SPCC before engaging in refueling activities.
+All personnel responsible for refueling of the emergency generators must be trained on this procedure and SPCC before engaging in refueling activities.

 Record Keeping

-Records of emergency generator operation, refueling events, spill incidents, and personnel training is maintained and filed in the Facilities Services Office per University retention policy.
+Records of emergency generator operation, refueling events, spill incidents, and personnel training is maintained and filed in the Facilities Services Office per University Record Retention Policy.